voxels/ToyPhotoGallery/README.md

 - Offer the ability to swap out views as much as possible
 - Provide convenience structures for configuring requests and appearances

-A description of the object graph diagram below can be found at [voxels.github.io](https://voxels.github.io/codesamples_toyphotogallery_diagram)
+A description of the **[v1.0](https://github.com/voxels/ToyPhotoGallery/releases/tag/v_1.0)** object graph diagram below can be found at [voxels.github.io](https://voxels.github.io/codesamples_toyphotogallery_diagram)

 ![Diagram](https://s3.amazonaws.com/com-federalforge-repository/public/resources/originals/ToyPhotoGallery_ObjectGraphDiagram.png)

+[Version 1.1](https://github.com/voxels/ToyPhotoGallery/releases/tag/v_1.1) has a slightly improved object graph from the one diagramed above.
+Model objects have been simplified for handling images.

 More detail about the examples of [techniques](#code-examples) is offered in the section below.